Canadian horse: Sub-types

 During the peak popularity of the breed, three main types could be distinguished.
 All three are now considered extinct, having disappeared or been merged back into the main Canadian horse population.
 The first, the Canadian Heavy Draft or St. Lawrence, which disappeared by the late 1700s, probably developed from Shire and Clydesdale crosses.
 They were probably a popular export to New England, which bred large numbers of horses for Caribbean plantations.
 The second, the Frencher, sometimes also called the St. Lawrence, was a trotting horse known for its power and speed, resulting from crosses with Thoroughbreds.
 Mixed with French trotting lines, they played a role in the development of the US trotting horses.
+The third type was the Canadian Pacer, which was historically better documented than the other two types.

 Canadian Pacer

-The third type was the Canadian Pacer, which was historically better documented than the other two types.
 Canadian Pacers were likely the result of breeding pacing horses imported from France with Narragansett Pacers from New England.
 The resulting horses were known for their ability to race on ice.
 From there, they were exported to the United States, where North Carolina became a breeding centre, later exporting them to Tennessee in the late 1700s.
 Pedigrees were not maintained, so early breeding histories are often impossible to trace.
 The Canadian Pacer influenced the Tennessee Walker, the American Saddlebred and the Standardbred.

 Commonly called "Canucks", the fastest members of the breed came from Quebec near the St. Lawrence River.
 Racing began in this area during the long, severe winters, when Sunday races after attending church for Mass became common.
 Eventually these races became large enough to endanger the church-going populace, and races were banned within a certain distance of churches.
 They instead moved to local rivers, whose smooth, frozen surfaces provided useful raceways, and the resulting contests drew attention to the pacers from Quebec.

 Several horses imported to the United States from Canada had a lasting impact on American horse breeding.
 In the early 1800s, a roan-coloured stallion named Copperbottom was imported to Lexington, Kentucky, from Quebec, through Michigan.
 He began to be offered for stud service in 1816, and his progeny spread throughout the eastern US.
 Known mainly as saddle stock, they also included several pacing horses.
 Another roan stallion, Tom Hal, a successful pacer in his own right, founded an important family of pacers in the US.
 Appearing in Kentucky in 1824, he was offered for stud, and his offspring (many of whom carried on the family name, being differentiated only by the name of the owner) began the family of Standardbreds that included Little Brown Jug, Brown Hal, Star Pointer, Adios and Good Time, all champion harness racing horses.
 Another pacing import to the US was a black stallion named Old Pilot, said to have been bred near Montreal, who originated the Pilot family of trotting horses.
 Old Pilot produced a son, also named Pilot, who was acclaimed as a sire of trotting horses, as well as being a successful harness horse himself.